Invariant theory and the W_{1+\infty} algebra with negative integral central charge: The algebra

-\lemma{Let $E\in (\cM_{-n})_{(2m)}$ be a vertex operator of degree $2m$, and choose a decomposition \eqnE = \sum_{k=1}^m E^{2k}, where $E^{2k}$ is a homogeneous, normally ordered polynomial of degree $k$ in the variables $\Omega_{a,b}$.
-If $E = \sum_{k=1}^m F^{2k}$ is any rearrangement of \dcnew, i.e., another decomposition of the same form, then $E^{2}-F^2$ is a second derivative.}
+\begin{lemma} Let $E\in (\mathcal{M}_{-n})_{(2m)}$ be a vertex operator of degree $2m$, and choose a decomposition where $E^{2k}$ is a homogeneous, normally ordered polynomial of degree $k$ in the variables $\Omega_{a,b}$.
+If $E = \sum_{k=1}^m F^{2k}$ is any rearrangement of (\ref{dcnew}), i.e., another decomposition of the same form, then $E^{2}-F^2$ is a second derivative.\end{lemma}